term to be feared. These little pests can pose some health risks and are rather unpleasant to be around.

 The belief likely originated in the Victorian Era (although we can’t tell you for sure) because of all the unsanitary conditions present in London during that period.
 Or it could have been an even earlier association with bugs hiding in clutter.

 Whatever the case, you DO NOT have a guarantee of avoiding an infestation of bugs – including cockroaches – even if you pass the full white glove test.

 Palmetto bugs are cold intolerant and will seek shelter when it gets too cold outside.
 If you have entry points that haven’t been tended to, they can find their way inside your home.

 Once inside, they’ll hide in drains or around leaky or sweaty pipes – anywhere there’s moisture and darkness.
-The attic and basement are both common infestation points because they’re rarely visited by people.
+The attic, crawl spaces, and basement are both common infestation points because they’re rarely visited by people.

 Keeping your home clean can reduce the chances of spotting them in the common living areas, but that doesn’t mean they aren’t hiding out somewhere else in the house.
 And since palmetto bugs can live up to three months with no food, they aren’t as likely to venture into the kitchen or other places where food is stored as other roach species.

 In this sense, keeping your home clean can reduce potential food scraps as well, which can encourage the bugs to migrate back outdoors as soon as it’s warm enough.

 As with most insect critters, palmetto bugs aren’t looking for a fight.
 In fact, they’re absolutely terrified of those giant things on two bark-less trees.